The Luxury Watch Market Is Booming. Here's What You Need To Know Before You Invest

 What Style Of Luxury Watch Do You Want?

 Layne says shoppers should first decide whether they want a “fashion watch” or a timepiece: “Fashion watches tend to be more seasonal, while timepieces are more classic.”
-The former may include watches from luxury, fashion-forward brands like Gucci, Chanel, and Bulgari, and may feature more interesting design details and double as jewelry.
-“We’re seeing our watch customers get creative with accessorizing their [watch] models,” says Steffi Lee, editorial manager of fine jewelry and watches at The RealReal.
+The former may include watches from luxury, fashion-forward brands like Gucci, Chanel, and Bulgari, and may feature more interesting design details and double as jewellery.
+“We’re seeing our watch customers get creative with accessorising their [watch] models,” says Steffi Lee, editorial manager of fine jewellery and watches at The RealReal.
 “They are choosing delicate styles to pair with vintage rings and bracelets for a stylistically unique look."

-Although fashion watches come at lower price points (by luxury standards that is), Layne says their trendy elements and jewelry-like design reduce their life span, versus classic timepieces from brands that specialize solely in timepieces.
+Although fashion watches come at lower price points (by luxury standards that is), Layne says their trendy elements and jewellery-like design reduce their life span, versus classic timepieces from brands that specialise solely in timepieces.

 While it all comes down to personal preference and budget, Layne suggests investing in timepieces from brands like Cartier, Rolex, and Philippe Patek that retain more value.
 “It’s better to invest in a Chanel or Hermès bag than a watch [from these brands],” says Layne.